ellikarg/firsteverproject/alessiomida_readme.md

 ## Features

-The Website comprises a landing page, a gallery for the photography categories and one page about storytelling.<br>
+The Website comprises a landing page, a gallery for the photography categories and one page about the art of storytelling.<br>

 ### General features on each page